otam-mato/nodejs_elk/README.md

 ## Deployment Strategy

-1. The Node.js app on the AWS EC2 instance.
-The app configuration modified to employ ['bunyan logger'](https://www.npmjs.com/package/bunyan-logger) for logging.
+1. The Node.js app will be deployed on the AWS EC2 instance.
+The app configuration to be modified to employ ['bunyan logger'](https://www.npmjs.com/package/bunyan-logger) for logging.

-2. ELK stack within three containers using 'Docker-compose'.
+2. ELK stack will be deployed within three containers using 'Docker-compose'.

-3. MySQL database deployed as a Docker container.
+3. MySQL database will be deployed as a Docker container.

 <br>